 That means the majority of the public have a camera on their mobile phone.
 So more people are filming on duty police officers during a stop and search procedure.

 The information in this guide highlights how your film footage can make a difference in law.
 It also points out the value of using genuine film footage as potential evidence.

-Any member of the public can film on the streets without asking permission.
+Any member of the public can film a police officer on the streets without asking permission.
 There is no UK law stopping anyone filming activities in a public place.

 All police forces in Great Britain adopt the Metropolitan Police guidelines on photography.
 Their official advice clarifies the point.

 "The police have no power to stop you filming or photographing incidents or police personnel".